Ray Fisher (baseball): Retirement and later life

 By the time he retired in 1958, Fisher had compiled a 636–295–8 record as a coach (.600 or better in 32 of 38 seasons) with only two losing seasons, and he held the record as the University of Michigan's winningest coach for 70 years (1930–2000).
 For five years during the 1960s Fisher coached pitchers for the farm teams of the Milwaukee Braves and the Detroit Tigers, and into his 80s he was still working with pitchers at the request of subsequent University of Michigan baseball coaches.

-When Fished learned in 1979 that his blacklisting was still officially on record with the Commissioner's office, a couple of his friends decided to appeal it to Commissioner of Baseball Bowie Kuhn.
+When Fished learned in 1979 that his blacklisting was still officially on record with the Commissioner's office, a couple of his friends, including former President Gerald Ford, decided to appeal it to Commissioner of Baseball Bowie Kuhn.
 After a reinvestigation of the circumstances of Fisher's leaving the Cincinnati Reds, in 1980 Kuhn declared Fisher a "retired player in good standing" and reinstated him to professional baseball, nearly 60 years after Landis's declaration of ineligibility.
 In a twist of fate, following the 1981 Major League Baseball strike, the Cincinnati Reds came to the University of Michigan for workouts at Ray Fisher Stadium, where they met the 93-year-old former Reds pitcher.

 In the summer of 1982, Fisher was invited to the yearly Old-Timers' Day at Yankee Stadium, his first visit to the famous facility which had been built after he'd left the team.
 Approaching age 95, he was then the oldest former Yankee, Cincinnati Red and World Series player.
 He received two standing ovations from the fans, second only to Joe DiMaggio, and threw out the opening pitch for that day's Yankees-Rangers game.
 He died three months later in Ann Arbor, Michigan and is buried in Washtenong Memorial Park.